HASwitchPlate/openHASP-docs/docs/devices/esp32-touchdown.md

 | Battery connector |
 | Battery sensor    |

-The speaker and SD card are not supported by openHASP 0.6.2.
+The speaker and SD card are not supported by openHASP {{ openhasp.version }}.

 !!! info
     Any 3.7V (nominal voltage) LiPo will work, 2000mAh battery should suffice.
 Be sure to have the correct polarity.